HaRVI-Lab/vibrotactile-preference-learning/README.md

 > _In simulation with synthetic ground truth, the method accurately recovers preference maps and optima, outperforming uniform sampling in sample efficiency._

-### What is this?

-This repo provides a **preference-based haptic personalization** framework that learns a user’s latent utility from **binary A/B choices**.
-We use a **Gaussian Process (GP) preference model** to capture smoothness and uncertainty over the stimulus space, and an **active query policy** that maximizes **expected information gain** to pick the next comparison.
-Users can report **response uncertainty**, which is used as per-comparison weights to down-weight ambiguous judgments.
-By emphasizing **relative** (not absolute) evaluations, the system reduces rating fatigue and drift and avoids forcing tactile sensations onto a numeric scale.

-**Highlights**
-- GP preference learning over haptic stimuli (uncertainty-aware, smoothness prior)
-- Information-gain active querying for sample-efficient searches
-- Per-comparison **uncertainty weighting** to handle ambiguous answers
-- Open, extensible code for interactive preference search

-> _In simulation with synthetic ground truth, the method accurately recovers preference maps and optima, outperforming uniform sampling in sample efficiency._

 ![UI Demo](image.png)

 ## Quick Start